-Interestingly a more specific, and rather descriptive information helps with SEO, in addition to the information they need to make a purchase.
+Interestingly, more specific and rather descriptive information helps with SEO and the information they need to purchase.
 We will talk more about SEO below.

-Remember, we stated that your website needs to be found by prospects which is where SEO or Search Engine Optimization comes in.
-Generally, the vast majority of free traffic and how most prospects will find you will be to Google.
-If your business website happens to appear on the first page that ensures business success at least in terms of getting inquiries and leads.
+Remember, we stated that your website needs to be found by prospects, where SEO or Search Engine Optimization comes in.
+Generally, the vast majority of free traffic and how most candidates will find you will be Google.
+If your business website happens to appear on the first page, that ensures business success, at least getting inquiries and leads.

 While there are many aspects to running an SEO campaign, experts unanimously agree that optimized content is 50% of the work.
 Well-optimized content on your website will make ranking a lot easier.

 Now writing optimized content hinges on two things: